SungJJinKang/ForLoop_Compile_Time/README.md

 And Support using enum value as iterate value.

-You can evaluate loop variable at compile time!! ( Look Third Function in HOW TO USE  )
+You can evaluate loop variable at compile time!!

 ## Feature
   * C++ 17